-This Smoke Alarm is suitable for use in apartments, condominiums, townhouses, hospitals, day care facilities, health care facilities, boarding houses, group homes and dormitories provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways, or porches.
-Using this Smoke Alarm in common areas may not provide sufficient warning to
+This Smoke Alarm is suitable for use in apartments, condominiums, townhouses, hospitals, day care facilities, health care facilities, boarding houses, group homes and dormitories provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways or porches.
+Using this Smoke Alarm in common areas may not provide sufficient warning to Il residents or meet local fire protection ordinances/regulations.

-Il residents or meet local fire protection ordinances/regulations This Smoke Alarm alone is not a suitable substitute for complete fire detection systems in places housing many people-like apartment buildings, condominiums, hotels, motels, dormitories, hospitals, health care facilities, nursing homes, day care facilities, or group homes of any kind.
-It is not a suitable substitute for complete fire detection systems in warehouses, industrial facilities, commercia buildings, and special-purpose non-residential buildings which require special fire detection and Alarm systems.
-Depending on the building codes in your area, this Smoke Alarm may be used to provide uilding codes.
+This Smoke Alarm alone is not a suitable substitute for complete fire detection systems in places housing many people-like apartment buildings, condominiums, hotels, motels, dormitories, hospitals, health care facilities, nursing homes, day care facilities, or group homes of any kind.
+It is not a suitable substitute for complete fire detection systems in warehouses, industrial facilities, commercial ldings, and special-purpose non-residential buildings which require special fire detection and Alarm systems.
+Depending on the building codes in your area, this Smoke Alarm may be used to provide additional protection in these facilities.

+In new construction, most building codes require the use of AC or AC/DC powered Smoke Alarms only.
+In existing construction, AC, AC/DC, or DC powered Smoke Alarms can be used as specified by local uilding codes.
 THIS EQUIPMENT SHOULD BE INSTALLED IN ACCORDANCE WITH THE NATIONAL FIRE PROTECTION ASSOCIATION'S STANDARD 72 (National Fire Protection Association, Batterymarch Park, Quincy, MA 02269).
-Refer to NFPA 101 (Life Safety Code), local building codes, or consult your Fire Department for detailed fire protection requirements in buildings not defined as "households".
+Refer to NFPA 101 (Life Safety Code), local building codes, or consult your Fire artment for detailed fire protection requirements in buildings not defined as "households"